 One thing I think this is showing us is that focusing on the brain as the source of inspiration for machine learning is derived from a very specialized architecture.
 I’ve been suggesting that a true general purpose intelligence is much more likely to arise not from mimicking the structure of the core of the human cortex, or anything like that, but from actually taking seriously the computational principles that life has been applying since the very beginning.

 Michael: Even before that.
 Bacteria biofilms.
 All that stuff has been solving problems in ways that we have yet to figure out.
 They’re able to generalize, they’re able to learn from experience with a small number of examples.
 They make self-models.
 It’s amazing what they can do.
 That should be the inspiration.
 I think the future of machine learning and AI technologies will not be based on brains, but on this much more ancient, general ability of life to solve problems in novel domains.

 Michael: Exactly.
 And not just bacterial — individual cells building an organ and being able to figure out how to get to the correct final outcome from different starting positions, despite the fact that you went in there and mixed everything around.
 I think a lot of our true general AI in the future is going to come from this sort of work on basal cognition.
 I guess my theme is consistent.
 I think we need to step back from any kind of uniqueness of the human condition, and try to generalize it more and more broadly.
 We need to take evolution seriously.

-This conversation is part 1 of Grow’s coverage of xenobots.
-Stay tuned for our interview with Harvard ethicist and philosopher Jeantine Lunshof on the long-term ethical and the philosophical implications of the discovery.
+This conversation is Part 1 of Grow’s coverage of xenobots.
+Continue reading Part 2, “The Lab Philosopher“, where we interview Harvard ethicist and philosopher Jeantine Lunshof on the long-term ethical and the philosophical implications of the discovery.